RangerRhino23/PyBlog-Website/Blog-Ideas.md

 * Making a game with pygame

-* Introduction to pyweek and gamejams
+* Introduction to pyweek and gamejams *DONE

 * Intermediate python logic, for x in range(x, 1, 5), while True: etc.